ijlyttle/bsplus/README.md

 Let's consider the differences between `append`, `attach`, and `embed`:

 - You can *append* more than one element to a tag, i.e., you could append multiple panels to an accordion-group.
 - You can *attach* only one id of a thing to a tag.
-When we are attaching, we attach the id of an element, not the element itself. **However**, we can attach an id of an element to more than one tag.
+When we are attaching, we attach the *id* of an element, not the element itself.
+However, we can attach an id of an element to more than one tag.
-- You can *embed* only one thing into a tag. i.e., into a given tag, we embed a tooltip or a popover, modifying the attributes and setting a child element.
+- You can *embed* only one thing into a tag. i.e., into a given tag, you can embed a tooltip or a popover, modifying the attributes and setting a child element.

-### Ways I am abusing **htmltools**

-There are places that I am not using the official **htmltools** API; I should probably note those here:

-If we had these functions, I could avoid the abuse:

-- `tagSetAttributes()` - clears and sets, rather than appends attributes
-- `tagName()` - gets the name of the tag, i.e. "div", "button"

-I will detail this more as I get the time...

 ## Acknowledgments